Do you do the average of 3,000 steps a day?

-In groups of four, teams across RedBalloon, Redii, RedBalloon NZ and The Huddle are committing to the healthy Steptember initiative.
+In groups of four, teams across RedBalloon, Redii, RedBalloon NZ are committing to the healthy Steptember initiative.
 For 28 days between 4th of September – 1st of October 2017, our teams are committing to walking 10,000 steps for 28 days, all the while helping to raise money for Cerebral Palsy – everyone wins!

 All funds raised go toward additional therapy, services, equipment and assistive technology for people living with cerebral palsy, with some funds going towards life changing research.
 As a permanent and lifelong condition caused by injury to the brain, Cerebral Palsy is a physical disability that affects movement and posture.
 In fact, it’s the most common childhood disability…

 When you register for Steptember you receive a pedometer to record your steps and there’s even an online calculator that converts a range of activities, like swimming, yoga, wheelchair rugby and boccia, into the equivalent steps.

 So why don’t you join us?
 Grab four friends, colleagues or neighbours and take up the Steptember challenge!